Biden, Bernie’s Super Tuesday brawl to shape Democratic race

 The first four states were always more about momentum than math.
 Super Tuesday states offer a trove of 1,344 new delegates based on how candidates finish.
 Just 155 delegates have been awarded so far.

 Lemire and Peoples reported from Washington.
-Associated Press writers Alexandra Jaffe in Miami and Kathleen Ronayne in Los Angeles contributed to this report.
+Associated Press writer Kathleen Ronayne in Los Angeles contributed to this report.

 Catch up on the 2020 election campaign with AP experts on our weekly politics podcast, “Ground Game.”